TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 38/Job 38.7.md

 ---

-When the morning stars sang together, And all the sons of God shouted for joy?
+when the morning stars sang together, and all the sons of God shouted for joy?